“Do what you do well and stick with it. Do what you love. Don’t try to be everything to everybody. Think about who you want to serve.”

 Staying true to yourself

 Keeping a balance between doing what your customers love and doing what you love is hard.
 However, Socorro managed to do it for Yuca’s Tacos.
-Dora remembers that in multiple occasions, her mother struggled deciding what to add or take away from the menu, as they received a lot of requests from their customers.
+Dora remembers that on multiple occasions, her mother struggled to decide what to add or take away from the menu, as they received a lot of requests from their customers.
 Dora’s answer was always the same “It’s your restaurant, do what you feel like doing, but do it well”.
 And so, Socorro experimented with different dishes and menus and kept what she felt happy doing.
 At the end of the day, her customers enjoyed her food so much, it didn’t really matter if some things were not on the menu.

 Although many restaurants try to follow new cooking trends and try new innovative dishes, Yuca’s Tacos is based on tradition.
-People loved the fact that when they came back after so many years, they were able be able to enjoy it as much as the first time they ate there.
+People loved the fact that when they came back after so many years, they were able to be able to enjoy it as much as the first time they ate there.

 Start Thinking About Business

 After almost 30 years of following their guts and pouring their hearts into their restaurant, Dora’s family started to think about Yuca’s Tacos from a business perspective.
 Dora took classes and eventually hired a business coach who helped them through the process of understanding how a business works and which things they should be focusing on.
-Eventually they opened more Yuca’s Tacos in other areas.
+Eventually, they opened more Yuca’s Tacos in other areas.

 “Get a good team, if you’re going to scale, you need a lawyer, a marketing person, an accountant, a chef.
 Start networking” Dora told us.

 You never know what relationships you can develop with your customers.
-Yuca’s Tacos social media channels are currently managed by one of their long time customers who is doing an amazing job of keeping their social media up to date.
+Yuca’s Tacos social media channels are currently managed by one of their longtime customers who is doing an amazing job of keeping their social media up to date.